 - Place it on a piece of parchment paper on a baking sheet, cover with plastic wrap and refrigerate for 20 minutes.

 - Preheat the oven to 400 degrees F.

 - Place it back on the floured work surface and brush all over with the egg wash.

 - With a serrated knife slice into ½-inch thick slices.
-Place on the parchment-lined baking sheet and inch apart.
+Place on the parchment-lined baking sheet

 - Bake 15 minutes or until lightly golden around the edges and cooked through in the center.